chandrakar-shubham/Be-Zen-Data-Engineer-Assignment/README.md

 -top 10 unique category with null price bar plot

-(c)Count of level 1 having null price in price_string column :
+#Count of level 1 having null price in price_string column :

- Distribution of level 1 with null price
+ -Distribution of level 1 with null price

- top 10 level 1 with null price
+ -top 10 level 1 with null price

-12. EDA on data frame with non null prices in prices_string column
+# EDA on data frame with non null prices in prices_string column

 (a) creating copy of dataframe df with alias df1 df1 = df.copy()